 During the camera’s resting state, the Verkada system stores the following items in the cloud: thumbnail images and metadata related to the camera’s settings and status, including time and network connectivity.

 Once the maximum storage capacity for a device is reached, the Verkada system will automatically delete thumbnails and metadata that are stored on the camera — and in the cloud — beginning with the oldest files.
 Unless you have archived recordings in Command, no versions or copies of those files will be retained — they will be permanently deleted from on-camera storage and the cloud.

 When you archive a video clip in Command, these files are retained in Verkada’s cloud service indefinitely until one of the following events occurs:

-Every Verkada camera comes with a free 30 days worth of cloud backup storage.
-This feature is enabled on a per camera basis.
-If backup has been configured and a camera goes offline you will be able to view all footage that has been successfully uploaded to the cloud prior to the outage.
+Every Verkada camera comes with 30 days worth of free cloud backup storage.
+This feature is enabled on a per-camera basis.
+If cloud backup has been configured and a camera goes offline you will be able to view all footage that has been successfully uploaded to the cloud prior to the outage.
 The camera will continue to record locally even if offline.
 Once the connection to the cloud is re-established, all footage will again be backed up to the cloud.

 Verkada uses Amazon Web Services (AWS) for cloud servers and Backblaze for the storage of cloud backups.
 Both AWS and Backblaze are data center operators that meet high industry standards for data security, disaster recovery, and privacy.